 While Paris enjoys more worldwide recognition as a destination for French cuisine, the old city of Lyon is France’s true gastronomic capital.
-Gourmets know that the old Gallo-Roman city, while more understated and secretive than the French capital, harbours some of the world’s very finest restaurants, wineries and local delicacies.
-Whether you’ve already visited or are yearning to discover the elegant city, read on to learn more about why the Lyon food and wine scene is so prized by gastronomes– as are the delicious and distinctive wines made in the Rhone Valley and beyond.
+Gourmets know that the ancient Gallo-Roman city, while more understated and secretive than the French capital, harbours some of the world’s finest restaurants, wineries and local delicacies.
+Whether you’ve already visited or are yearning to discover the elegant capital of the Rhone region, read on to learn more about why the Lyon food and wine scene is so prized by gastronomes– as are the delicious and distinctive wines made in the Rhone Valley and beyond.
 Should you find it inspiring, don’t hesitate to get in touch with us so we can craft the perfect bespoke culinary tour in the area for you.

 5 Reasons Why Lyon’s Food & Wine Is Prized by Gourmets